Game Design7 min

 Our goal is to keep the player within the narrow "Flow Channel" between these two cliffs.
 As the levels progress, the difficulty should increase, but the player's skill should develop at the same rate.

-During the development process of Syncron, we collected anonymous gameplay data via Firebase Analytics to measure the difficulty of the levels.
-The primary metrics we tracked were:
+During the development process of Syncron, we collected anonymous gameplay data via Firebase Analytics to measure level difficulty objectively.
+We formulated a **Difficulty Index (DI)** for each layout:

 We encountered interesting results while analyzing this data.
-For example, we noticed that 40% of players got stuck and reset an average of 15 times on a level we placed as Level 5, thinking it was "very simple."
-When examined in detail, we realized a combination of mechanics was used that hadn't been taught yet.
-By slightly modifying the geometry of the level and removing a grid obstacle, we increased the completion rate to 90%, preventing players from abandoning the game.
+For example, we noticed that 40% of players got stuck and reset an average of 15 times on Level 5, causing the DI score to spike.
+Upon closer review, we realized the layout demanded a mechanic combination that hadn't been introduced yet.
+By slightly modifying the grid geometry and removing a block, we raised the completion rate to 90%, preventing players from quitting.

 Interpreting Player Feedback